 3. You’ll see a long list of different file types.

-4. Set a different Default App for the file type you intend to play.
+4. Set a different Default App for the data type you intend to play.

 Change DVD AutoPlay Defaults

-AutoPlay defines how your computer reacts to a newly inserted DVD or other type of media.
-When you insert a DVD containing music and movie content, your computer takes an action specified in the AutoPlay Defaults.
-Select a different program to automatically play inserted DVDs, or restore system defaults.
+AutoPlay defines how your computer reacts to a newly inserted DVD or another type of media.
+When you insert a DVD containing music and movie content, your computer takes action specified in the AutoPlay Defaults.
+Select a different program to play your DVDs automatically, or restore system defaults.